rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 ## Security

-All the VictoriaLogs cluster components must run in protected internal network without direct access from the Internet.
+All the VictoriaLogs cluster components must run in a protected internal network without direct access from the Internet.
 `vlstorage` must have no access from the Internet.
 HTTP authorization proxies such as [vmauth](https://docs.victoriametrics.com/victoriametrics/vmauth/) must be used in front of `vlinsert` and `vlselect` for authorizing access to these components from the Internet.
 See [Security and Load balancing docs](https://docs.victoriametrics.com/victorialogs/security-and-lb/).

-It is possible to disallow access to `/internal/insert` and `/internal/select/*` endpoints at single-node VictoriaLogs instance by running it with `-internalinsert.disable` and `-internalselect.disable` command-line flags.
+It is possible to disallow access to `/internal/insert` and `/internal/select/*` endpoints at a single-node VictoriaLogs instance by running it with `-internalinsert.disable` and `-internalselect.disable` command-line flags.
 Note that [`vlagent`](https://docs.victoriametrics.com/victorialogs/vlagent/) sends the collected logs to the `/internal/insert` endpoint, so it should be available for data ingestion if you use `vlagent`.

 ### TLS

-By default `vlinsert` and `vlselect` communicate with `vlstorage` via unencrypted HTTP.
+By default, `vlinsert` and `vlselect` communicate with `vlstorage` via unencrypted HTTP.
 This is OK if all these components are located in the same protected internal network.
-This isn't OK if these components communicate over the Internet, since a third party can intercept / modify the transferred data.
-It is recommended switching to HTTPS in this case:
+This isn't OK if these components communicate over the Internet, since a third party can intercept or modify the transferred data.
+It is recommended to switch to HTTPS in this case:

 - Specify `-tls`, `-tlsCertFile` and `-tlsKeyFile` command-line flags at `vlstorage`, so it accepts incoming requests over HTTPS instead of HTTP at the corresponding `-httpListenAddr`: